SecPlus/brackets-pep8/README.md

 #Brackets-PEP8

-This extension add pep8 style guide check to python projects.
+This extension add pep8 style guide check for python projects.

 ##Install from URL